 With the addition of MPOETC Act 120 Police Academy, during the spring semester, students will further qualify for Law Enforcement Ranger positions as well as for positions with municipal police departments.

 Financial aid is available for the one year certificate program.
+For more information, please contact Katie Lavelle at 570-961-7882.

 PARAMEDIC CERTIFICATE